 BRIDGE students will be held to the same requirements listed above.
-In addition, they will be assigned a letter grade (A, B+, B, C+,C, D or F) according to the scale below, based on the average of all written and practical exams and the NBME subject exam (i.e., not including the OSCE score or the week 12 written assessment).
-Note, that while the minimal passing score for the class is 70%, students in the BRIDGE program must achieve a grade of B or better (≥80%) in all required courses to remain in the program.
+In addition, they will be assigned a letter grade (A, B+, B, C+,C, D or F) according to the scale below, based on the average of all written and practical exams (i.e., not including the OSCE score).
+Note, that while the minimal passing score for the class is 70%, students in the BRIDGE program must achieve a grade of B or better ( $\geq$ 76%) in all required courses to remain in the program.

-Grading Scheme for BRIDGE Students: Medicine 1
+Grading Scheme for BRIDGE Students: Foundations of Medicine 1